First-Time Visit at Tsurui Ito Tancho Crane Sanctuary in Hokkaido

 Tancho Crane or red-crowned crane also called the Manchurian crane or Japanese crane is a large East Asian crane among the rarest cranes in the world.
-It is the bird that we see in Japan Airlines logo and symbols of love, happiness, marital fidelity and longevity in East Asia.
+It is the bird that we see in Japan Airlines logo and symbols of love, happiness, marital fidelity, and longevity in East Asia.

 About the Crane Sanctuary

-The Tsuri Ito Tancho Crane Sanctuary was built back in 1987 and lies on the northwest of Kushiro Shitsugen Wetland.
-It was established by the Wild Bird Society of Japan with the hopes of protecting the life of the Red-crowned cranes, and as well as the preserving the habitat they live in.
+The Tsuri Ito Tancho Crane Sanctuary was built back in 1987 and lies in the northwest of Kushiro Shitsugen Wetland.
+It was established by the Wild Bird Society of Japan with the hopes of protecting the life of the Red-crowned cranes, and as well as preserving the habitat they live in.
 They wanted to create a bird sanctuary in the Tsuruimura village that would be the home of the red-crowned cranes so that they have a safe space to be in.
-But it was, later on, thought that it can be more than just a place of safety for them, but also as a place of education for us.
+But it was, later on, though that it can be more than just a place of safety for them, but also as a place of education for us.
 During the peak season, there are over 300 Red-crowned Cranes that come flying and staying in the sanctuary.

-The society thought that by making it open to the public, people would come to appreciate and understand the importance of the Red-crowned crane.
+The society thought that by making it open to the public, people would come to appreciate and understand the importance of the Red-crowned Crane.
 The story of the establishment of the Tsuri Ito Tancho Crane Sanctuary is truly inspiring– the sanctuary was actually built with the numerous and generous cash gifts and donations given by people from across Japan and with the help of Mr. Ito Yoshitaka.

 Mr. Ito Yoshitaka is the man who is known to care for the cranes way before many people noticed them.
 And today, the sanctuary continues to thrive in its purpose thanks to those who donated and as well as to the membership fees paid by the members of the Wild Bird Society of Japan.